 You’ve Tested; Now Send with Mailgun

 Mailgun’s email API allows you to send transactional emails or bulk email marketing campaigns via our SMTP relay and HTTP API.
 Your email integration can be up and running right away—leaving you free to start A/B testing, scheduling, and tracking your email deliveries.
 Our tools enable performance tracking with advanced email analytics and if there is a delivery failure, we provide detailed log feedback to correct the problem the first time.
-Try Mailgun for best-in-class deliverability and support along with the guarantee of 10K free emails per month.
+Try Mailgun for best-in-class deliverability and support.